 Foster care refers to the system within a state that cares for minor children when it has been deemed by the court and a child protection agency that the minor’s parents are unable to properly care for them.
 Many of these children have been abused or neglected – all forms of trauma.
 Often for children, entering the foster care system further traumatizes them.
 Brothers and sisters may be separated, compounding the trauma even more.
 Research and science tell us that unresolved childhood trauma is the leading cause of many mental, emotional and physical diseases that can last a lifetime.
-The only way to change the unacceptable outcomes seen in children of today’s foster care system is to heal early childhood trauma – the very heart of our project and collaboration with Johns Hopkins All Children’s Hospital.
+The only way to change the unacceptable outcomes seen in children of today’s foster care system is to heal early childhood trauma.
 What distinguishes the All Star Children’s Foundation’s programs and services is a comprehensive focus on trauma.

 Brain Science Research.
 What we know:

 - Brain plasticity allows for healing if properly treated.

 - Positive results have been achieved with trauma-informed therapies and care.

 - Loving and nurturing relationships are critical for social and emotional development.

 To accomplish its mission of creating a safe place for children to heal from childhood trauma, All Star will offer the following programs: